About The Course

 This course will provide the opportunity to develop the students personal, social and employability skills in a supportive environment.

-Students must be working at Entry 1 or above in Maths and English and should be able to access the campus independently (depending on individual need).
+Students must be working at Entry 1 or above in English and maths and should be able to access the campus independently (depending on individual needs).

 Suitability for the programme will be assessed on an individual basis, at interview and during the first six weeks of the programme.

-If successful, students will be encouraged to progress on to the Entry 3 Towards Independence, Work and Learning course.
+If successful, students will be encouraged to progress on to the Level E3 Towards Independence, Work and Learning course.